jensbambauer/seriale/site/content/awards-2022.md

     data:
       headline: Pitch Contest Jury | Honorable Mention
       paragraphs:
         - text: "For “How Grinchi and Mrs. Claus bloodied Christmas“ by Gabriela Cortés & Andrea Meneses: These women show us that we do not need superpowers to be powerful.
-We appreciated to be able to understand that through female solidarity we can “SAVE the world“".
+We appreciated to be able to understand that through female solidarity we can “SAVE the world“."
 ---